Giving evidence at a hearing - help for witnesses

 Your evidence will help the tribunal reach the right decision, and help us to fulfil our duty to protect the public.

 If you are reluctant to attend a hearing, please speak to your point of contact.
 They will explore your concerns and talk to you about the support available.
-You can also use our Witness Support Service.
+You can also use our Independent Support Service.